TrellixVulnTeam/swahilipython_SCMU/Doc/library/collections.rst

     .. method:: subtract([iterable-or-mapping])

-        Elements are subtracted from an *iterable* or from another *mapping* (or counter).
+        Elements are subtracted kutoka an *iterable* or kutoka another *mapping* (or counter).
 Like :meth:`dict.update` but subtracts counts instead of replacing them.
 Both inputs and outputs may be zero or negative.